Deloitte Foundation

 For Accounting Scholars Program:

-• Available to undergraduate accounting students at participating institutions
+• Available to students pursuing a fifth-year master's in accounting or tax at participating institutions

 For HBCU Accounting Scholarships: